-6.1.1 ADC Calibration
+7.1.1 ADC Calibration

 The simplest way to calibrate all or a selected set of channels using the internal reference voltages, is to use the single call ccrtAICC\ADC\Perform\Auto\Calibration().
 The calibration values assigned to channels will be directly impacted by the clock frequency, voltage range and normal/high speed of the ADCs.
 It is therefore required that the user set the individual ADCs properly prior to commencing calibration.
-The calibration of other channels if so desired.
+The call requires a channel start and stop range, therefore individual channels can be calibrated without disturbing the calibration of other channels if so desired.
 When the call is successful, the offset, positive and negative calibration values for the selected channels have been calibrated.

 External ADC calibration is more involved as the user needs to interactively supply the appropriate input signals.
-The user can perform external calibration by supplying zero volts signal to the selected channels and using the ccrtAICC\ADC\Perform\External\Offset\Calibration() call.
-Next, they can perform positive calibration by supplying an external positive signal to the selected channels and using the ccrtAICC\ADC\Perform\External\Positive\Calibration() call with the ReferenceVoltage argument set to the value of the external input signal and finally supplying a negative signal to the selected channels and using the \ccrtAICC\ADC\Perform\External\Negative\Calibration() call with the ReferenceVoltage argument set to the negative signal supplied.
+The user can perform external calibration by supplying zero volts signal to the selected channels and using the ccrtAICC ADC Perform External Offset Calibration() call.
+Next, they can perform positive calibration by supplying an external positive signal to the selected channels ccrtAICC\ADC\Perform\External\Positive\Calibration() call with the ReferenceVoltage argument set to the value of the external input signal and finally supplying a negative signal to the selected channels and using the ccrtAICC ADC Perform External Negative Calibration() call with the ReferenceVoltage argument set to the negative signal supplied.